johans-work/berserk/README.md

 Berserk isn't so much original as it is inevitable for anyone with similar requirements.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

-## phase 1: eliminate all mod, num, and fn keys
+## 1: eliminate all mod, num, and fn keys

+Mods are merged into the far left, and layers are triggered with the pinky.

 ![image](https://github.com/johans-work/berserk/assets/108384802/a668aacc-a49a-4440-bbb3-f735956d37f9)